AlgoMaster Logo

 We have an array of n integers, and every value falls in the range [1, n].
 Some numbers in that range appear once, some appear more than once (as duplicates), and some don't appear at all.
 Our job is to find the ones that are missing.

-The constraint that values are in [1, n] is the crucial detail.
-It means there's a natural one-to-one mapping between array indices (0 to n-1) and the values we expect (1 to n).
-If every number appeared exactly once, we'd have a permutation of [1, n].
-The duplicates are the reason some numbers go missing.
-So the real question is: how can we efficiently figure out which numbers from [1, n] never show up?
+The constraint that values are in [1, n] drives every approach here.
+It creates a one-to-one mapping between array indices (0 to n-1) and the values we expect (1 to n).
+If every number appeared exactly once, the array would be a permutation of [1, n].
+Duplicates are why some numbers go missing: each duplicate takes a slot that some other number would have occupied.
+The problem reduces to finding which numbers from [1, n] never appear.

 Key Constraints: